 At workplaces I have coached supervisors while daily walking through their departments, to make a point of casually stopping by the injured employees’ workstation and simply say “Hi, how is it going today, any questions so far?”
 This method gives the signal that the employer is open to hearing their suggestions and concerns.
 That they do not have to wait until a scheduled meeting, rather the employee can openly ask questions and share their progress.
 This technique assists to minimize the build-up of fear and worry which our brains can unconsciously perceive as a greater problem.
 In other words, it assists to decrease the likelihood of our brains strongly reacting and “making a mountain out of a mole hill.”
 Keeping in mind that return to work follow up meetings can be anxiety provoking for some individuals, when discussion regarding progress and concerns has occurred all along, the “pre-meeting worry” is typically reduced.

 Successful and sustainable return to work is not straight forward or easy.
 These simple employer behavioural actions are effective for building self-efficacy or confidence that the employee can successfully manage the return to work transition, and that they are not alone in doing so.
 The unconscious message in our brains of “I am important, I am valued” is not only effective for injured employees, but for all of the employees observing the employer behaviours.

 Bunzli S, Singh N, Mazza D, Collie A, Kosny A, Ruseckaite R, Brijnath B, “Fear of (re)injury and return to work following compensable injury: qualitative insights from key stakeholders in Victoria, Australia”, BMC Public Health Journal, April 11, 2017.

-CALLING ALL OT's – our MAC workshop is coming to Vancouver on November 22/23, 2019 – Learn more about MAC Workshops!
+CALLING ALL OT's – our MAC workshop is a live virtual interactive workshop on NOV 26 & 27, 2021 – Learn more about MAC Workshops!